TheGreymanShow/vertical-pod-autoscaler-operator/design_documents/vpa_testing_candidate.md

 Credits/More info: https://github.com/kubernetes/kubernetes/tree/master/test/images/resource-consumer

 #### Introduction
 Resource Consumer is primarily developed to test k8s autoscaling.
 It helps to test cluster size autoscaling, Horizontal Pod Autoscaler(HPA), and Vertical Pod Autoscaler(VPA) operators in Kubernetes.
-This tool allows to generate CPU/Memory consumption in a container by starting an HTTP server by creating a new process for each POST request.
+This tool allows to generate CPU/Memory consumption in a container by starting an HTTP server by creating a new process for every POST request.

 The container consumes requested amount of resources and are specified as follows:
 - CPU in millicores